unitiweb/express-microservice/README.md

 ## unitiweb-express-microservice

+> **IMPORTANT NOTE** This package is still in it's early development stage.
+It is not recomended to be used in
+> production at this point.
+I am working on getting a final release out as soon.
+Keep checking back.
+Thanks.

 This package was developed to simplify the creation of a microservice or nanoservice that uses expressjs.
 When creating a web application using the microservice architecture it can become cumbersome to setup and maintain all the microservices.
 That's where this package